Manjula08102003/DevRevai/README.md

 The Smart import KBs snap-in creates articles for your knowledge base automatically using the URLs you provide.

 INSTALLING THE SMART IMPORT KBs:

-Install the Smart import KBs snap-in from the DevRev marketplace.
+->Install the Smart import KBs snap-in from the DevRev marketplace.

-Select the dev org to install the snap-in, confirm installation and click Deploy snap-in.
+->Select the dev org to install the snap-in, confirm installation and click Deploy snap-in.

-Go to the Discussions tab and enter /sync <URL>.
+->Go to the Discussions tab and enter /sync <URL>.